DreamerLeader/vllm-ascend/mayi/README_en.md

     --decoder-ports 8200 8201 \
 ```

 \--host: indicates the active node.
 The value of localhost in the curl command delivered in step 5 must be the same as the host.
-The default port number for starting the service proxy is 8000.
+The default port number for starting the service proxy is 8000.<br>
 \--prefiller-hosts: Set this parameter to the IP addresses of all p nodes.
-In the xpyd scenario, add the IP addresses to the end of this configuration item and leave a blank space between the IP addresses.
+In the xpyd scenario, add the IP addresses to the end of this configuration item and leave a blank space between the IP addresses.<br>
 \--prefiller-ports: Set this parameter to the port number of all p nodes, which is the configuration of the port number for the vllm to start the service in step 3.
 Write the port number after the configuration in sequence and leave a blank space between the port number and the port number.
-The sequence must be one-to-one mapping to the IP address of --prefiller-hosts.
+The sequence must be one-to-one mapping to the IP address of --prefiller-hosts.<br>
 \--decoder-hosts: Set this parameter to the IP addresses of all d nodes.
-In the xpyd scenario, add the IP addresses to the end of this configuration item and leave a blank space between the IP addresses.
+In the xpyd scenario, add the IP addresses to the end of this configuration item and leave a blank space between the IP addresses.<br>
 \--decoder-ports: Set this parameter to the port number of all d nodes, which is the configuration of the port number for the vllm to start the service in step 4.
 Set port to the end of the configuration, and leave a blank space between port and port.
-The sequence must be one-to-one mapping to the IP address of --decoder-hosts.
+The sequence must be one-to-one mapping to the IP address of --decoder-hosts.<br>

 ### 5. inference job delivery ###